The Quintilian Way A History

-Quintilian School expanded their programming in 2008 beyond the classroom to support the families of the school as well as the community at large.
-The goal of Quintilian School's extracurricular programming was to teach skills, build confidence and improve self-esteem in a fun way by offering:
+Quintilian School expanded their programming in 2008 with a goal of building confidence and improving self-esteem in a fun way by offering:

-These programs were well received and attended but in order to run these programs at the level of support required by our clients, they began to cost more than Quintilian School was able to charge in fees.
-After six years, Quintilian School discontinued their summer camp due to the financial stress it had placed on the operation of the school.
-Quintilian School does not receive regular financial support since there is no funding for education outside the public school system.
+These programs were well received and attended but in order to run these programs at the level of support required by our kids, they cost more than Quintilian School was able to charge in fees.
+After six years, Quintilian School discontinued their summer camp due to the financial stress it had placed on the operation of the school itself.

-There is funding available for our clients for social, arts and athletic programming for school age students and beyond.
+There is funding available for other social, art, life skill and athletic programming for school age students and young adults.
+We are working hard to secure that funding.

-In March of 2019, The Quintilian Way became a charity and has been working hard to expand our programming.
+In March of 2018, The Quintilian Way became a charity and have been planning and creating the processes to expand our programming beyond the legacy programming provided to us by Quintilian School.

-The goal of The Quintilian Way is to run extracurricular programming for youth and programming for adults using the same philosophies and core values that Quintilian School has developed over the last 15 years.
-Benefits of this strategy:
+The goal of The Quintilian Way is to run extracurricular programming for youth and programming for adults using the same philosophies and core values that Quintilian School has developed since it was created in 2001.